oronimbus/notes/2_jupyter_lab_nginx_reverse_proxy.md

 jupyter notebook --generate-config
 ```

 2) In the following steps *my_name* refers to Ubuntu user and *website.com* is the URL of your choice.
-Now,first edit the Jupyer Lab config via `sudo nano ~/.jupyter/jupyter_notebook_config.py`.
+Now, first edit the Jupyer Lab config via `sudo nano ~/.jupyter/jupyter_notebook_config.py`.
 I'm using below settings but do make sure you're using the correct `notebook_dir` and IP address.
 I'm specifying `base_url` so I can later query my jupyter lab server with `website.com/lab`.
 Also I'm sticking to default port 8888 but it can be another one:

 ```
 c.NotebookApp.base_url = u'/lab'